dgrouev/SoftUni-DevOps-m1-m2---Ilko/m5/documentation.md

+# Homework 5 - Automated Pipeline with Jenkins

-Setting up the VMS and the SSH keys
+## Setting up the VMS and the SSH keys

 vagrant up